Starlio-app/StarlioX/README.md

 > **Note**
 > This app is not official from NASA

-> **Warning**
-> This branch with unstable changes, some features may be removed or not work properly

 | Platform | Status | Get in on                                        | Branche                 |
 |----------|--------|--------------------------------------------------|-------------------------|
 | Windows  | 🟢     | [Github][windows-download]                       | [main][windows-branche] |